SURGERIES BY BOND VET

 There’s no specific age that’s “too old” for a mass removal, especially if your pet is otherwise healthy.
 We will discuss the benefits and risks of any procedure, so you can make an informed decision about what’s best for your pet.

 To help ensure your pet is healthy for sedation or anesthesia and surgical mass removal, your veterinarian will recommend some tests.

 It all starts with the physical exam.
-Pets should have a checkup prior to their procedure, to have their heart and lungs listened to and their overall health checked.
+Your pet will have a checkup prior to their procedure, to have their heart and lungs listened to and their overall health checked.

 Diagnostic testing may be recommended, too, within 30 days prior to surgery.
 This includes bloodwork to check organ function and blood cell counts, and x-rays if any heart problems or other concerns are suspected.

 Each pet requires unique care, and each surgery differs in price.
-Our team will provide an estimate after they’ve examined your pet.
+Our team will provide an estimate after they’ve examined your pet and

 Yes, your pet will go under anesthesia for their surgery, however, some minor biopsies and mass removals may be performed with sedation and local anesthetics.